 I am delighted to be exhibiting new work in The December Show at Whitespace Gallery in Atlanta.
-The following month I exhibit and participate in a panel discussion at Washington University about PRESENT, a socially engaged artwork this summer, 2018.
-I and the very talented and generous people at Washington University will work alongside at-risk youth to make thousands of original drawings which we will then distribute throughout St. Louis.
+The following month I exhibit and participate in a panel discussion at Washington University about PRESENT, a socially engaged artwork designed to promote emotional well-being.
+I and the very talented and generous people at Washington University are working alongside at-risk youth this summer to make thousands of original drawings which we will then distribute throughout St. Louis.
 Click here to join/learn more!

 The ReSolve social practice project continues with gatherings of its participants at ASpace.
 The video is now in the permanent collection of the World Chess Museum in St. Louis.
 Slices, my most recent work in the Sugar Series was shown at at the Visual Arts Gallery of the University of Wyoming, where I was a visiting artist and speaker at the Re-envisioning the Laboratory Sci-Art Symposium.
 Additionally, I completed Pinpoint, a collaborative project with a few astrophysicists for Vanderbilt University and contributed a video to the Future and Behind exhibit in Venice, Italy.